 Wax-ups.
 Using wax and burning it out has been a tried-and-true prosthetic and restorative method for many labs for decades.
 But it’s also time-consuming, and due to the materials used, is prone to annoying failures—plus, it can be boring to do!

 PFMs.
-While “printing” metal isn’t really possible, there is laser technology that “builds” metal frameworks or pieces, and usually this technology (SLM or SLA) is grouped in with 3D printers.
+There is laser technology that “builds” metal frameworks or pieces, it’s called Direct Metal Laser Sintering (DMLS).
+Additionally, Markforged has a unique Fused Filament (FFF) process 3D prints metal.
 This technology has allowed dentists and dental technicians who prefer to work with PFMs an option to retain that method while going to a more digital process.
-Plus, there are several outsourcing partners out there who can “print” straight from an STL file and provide dental professionals with frameworks for a variety of indications.
+Plus, Akhani 3D can 3D print straight from an STL file to a metal PFM and provide dental professionals with frameworks for a variety of indications.

 Temporaries.
 As more materials are approved by the FDA for in-mouth use, it’s becoming increasingly possible to provide instantaneous temporary solutions for patients.
-This can allow immediate smile esthetics while patients are healing or waiting for restorations/prostheses and can help patients visualize what the final results will look like.
+This can allow immediate smile aesthetics while patients are healing or waiting for restorations/prostheses and can help patients visualise what the final results will look like.

 Dental implants.
 Surgery for dental implants can often be “free-handed” when drilling, but some implant cases require precision and accuracy.
 An excellent way to ensure that kind of care is a surgical guide.
 And now, thanks to the combination of CBCT scans overlaid with digital mouth/teeth scans, it’s possible to create a custom surgical guide for each implant case that takes into account bone level, tooth/root placement, and nerve locations.
 A surgical guide can be used during the implant workflow to ensure successful osseointegration and a much better patient experience.